Marceillo/kayak-blog-pp4/README.md

 | &check; | User cannot access Admin Panel without being staff member
 | &check; | Clicking the nav logo loads the home page
 | &check; | Clicking the Home button on the nav bar loads the home page and lists all posts
+| &check; | Clicking the About button on the nav bar loads the About page.
+| &check; | Clicking While in the About page clicking on the contac us link loads the contact page.
+| &check; | Clicking in the Profile page loads the Profile page.
-| &check; | 12 posts are rendered for the user on home page before pagination kicks in
+| &check; | While in the Profile page clicking on the button Password change loads the page to change password.
-| &check; | Clicking the area underneath the author on the a post card loads the review detail page
+| &check; | While in the Profile page clicking on the button Profile Edit loads the page to edit profile.
+| &check; | While in the Profile Edit page clicking on the button delete Profile Picture deletes profile picture.
+| &check; | While in the Profile page clicking on the button Profile Delete loads confirm page and then when confirmed deletes profile.
+| &check; | After it  deletes profile a success message is displayed or error message if not.
-| &check; | In the details view or the home page, clicking any username will redirect to their page
+| &check; | In the detail post view or the home page will show buttons if user is the author of post.
-| &check; | In the detail view the logged in user can comment underneath a post
+| &check; | In the detail post view the logged in user can comment underneath a post.
 | &check; | When user submits a comment a confirmation message is being shown on the page
-| &check; | In the detail view the logged in user can update/delete the comments written by themselves
+| &check; | In the detail view the logged in user can update/delete the comments written by themselves.
-| &check; | Clicking the update button the comment text will show in the comment box
+| &check; | Clicking the update button the comment text will show in the comment box.
-| &check; | Clicking the delete button loads the delete comment page
+| &check; | Clicking the delete button loads the delete comment confirm message page.
-| &check; | In the detail view the logged in user can like/unlike posts
+| &check; | In the detail view the logged in user can Favorite/unfavorite posts.
-| &check; | In the detail view the logged in user can update/delete the post written by themselves
+| &check; | In the detail view the logged in user has full CRUD for the post written by themselves.
-| &check; | Clicking the edit button in the detail view loads the edit post page
+| &check; | Clicking the edit button in My Blog nav link view loads the edit btn and page.
-| &check; | Clicking the like button will like the post and the button will change to unlike
-| &check; | Clicking the delete button in the detail view loads the delete post page
+| &check; | Clicking the delete button in the detail view loads the delete post confirmation page
-| &check; | Clicking the Show Posts button in the logged in user menu lists the logged in users posts
+| &check; | Clicking the My Blog nav link in the logged in user nav bar shows the logged in users posts
-| &check; | Clicking the Show Drafts button in Show posts lists the logged in users drafts
+| &check; | While in the My Blog link the logged in user can see there drafts and published posts.
 | &check; | In the logged in user menu the Admin Area is not visible
-| &check; | Clicking the Profile Page button in the logged in user menu loads the Profile page
-| &check; | Clicking the PROject GOLFacademy link anywhere opens the page in a new window
-| &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
+| &check; | Clicking the X link in the footer area opens X link .
-| &check; | Clicking the Facebook link in the footer area opens Facebook in a new window
+| &check; | Clicking the You Tube in the footer area opens You Tube link.
-| &check; | Clicking the LinkedInlink in the footer area opens LinkedIN in a new window
+| &check; | Clicking the search field and serching for Author,Body,Excerpt,Title works.

 | Status | **Main Website - Admin Logged In**
 |:-------:|:--------|
-| &check; | Clicking the Admin Panel button in the Nav-bar loads the Admin Panel Page
+| &check; | The Admin Panel is access b typing /admin
-| &check; | Pinning a post works on frontend
 | &check; | Deleting a Profile works on the Admin Panel
 | &check; | Deleting a Post works on the Admin Panel
 | &check; | Deleting a Comment works on the Admin Panel
 | &check; | Changing an email of any user works in the admin bar
 | &check; | Changing a password of any user works in the admin bar
-| &check; | Deleting a Profile will delete their posts, comments and email
+| &check; | Deleting a Profile will delete their posts, comments and email and logout the user before delet.

  Status | **Create A Post - User Logged In**
 |:-------:|:--------|